 Guidance services are available for every student.
-They can assist you with educational planning; interpretation of test scores, career information, study help, help with home, school, and/or social concerns, and any question you may feel they would like to discuss.
-Parents may request a team conference AT ANY TIME by contacting the middle school Student Services office.
+They can assist you with educational planning; interpretation of test scores, career information, study help, help with home, school, and/or social conference AT ANY TIME by contacting the middle school Student Services office.
 Please call 724-695-5228 to speak with a school counselor.